acorn-andrew/react-dev-test-address-book/README.md

 > Note: You will find some Bonus TODO's.
 These are not mandatory for completing this assignment.
 Feel free to flex your programming skills 💪

 ## TODO's
-Here is a list of all the TODO's to make life a bit easier:
+Here is a list of all the TODO's to make life a bit easier (more details can be found in the code comments):

 ### Styling
 - [ ] Add the 'Roboto' font from Google fonts and add it as a global CSS var called `--font-primary`.